roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 * **Sales Trends & Seasonality:** Examine the overall sales trends between 2019 and 2022, and understand the key factors driving sales performance.
 Identify seasonal peak periods and troughs, and determine how they can be leveraged.
 * **Product Performance:** Analyze the overall performance of our product lines, including the financial impact of returns.
 Identify any vulnerabilities within the current catalog, and highlight opportunities for strategic optimization.
 * **Loyalty Program Effectiveness:** We drive our loyalty program via aggressive sign-up discounts and mass emails, but suspect it isn't generating genuine retention.
 Compare member versus non-member purchasing behavior to assess true customer value.
 Furthermore, how can we streamline enrollment, protect margins, and increase long-term stickiness?
-* **Regional Performance:** Evaluate our global sales distribution and determine how customer purchasing power differs across all regions.
-What region-specific strategies should we deploy to maximize revenue potential in each market?
+* **Regional Performance:** Evaluate our global sales distribution and compare spending patterns and basket value across regions.
+Identify meaningful regional performance gaps and opportunities to inform market-specific growth and budget-allocation strategies.
 * **Marketing Channel Optimization:** Ahead of budget allocations, evaluate channel performance across revenue, order volume, and AOV.
 Identify high-value channels, material shifts in the marketing mix, and opportunities to improve channel performance.

 </details>